buhrmi/buhrmi/README.md

 # Hi there

 This is buhrmi, a totally legit web developer, and founder of [@shitcoinswap](https://twitter.com/shitcoinswap) and [@opendjbooth](https://www.opendjbooth.com).
-Still looking for a co-founder for both projects, get in touch to hear the pitch.
+Still looking for partners for these projects.
+If you're interested in crypto trading or DJing, get in touch to hear the pitch.

 ## Ready to collaborate?

 Feel like working together?
-Feel free to [reach out](mailto:buhrmi@gmail.com) if you'd like to join a project or are looking for a technical co-founder or UI/UX implementor.
+[Reach out](mailto:buhrmi@gmail.com) if you'd like to join a project or are looking for a technical co-founder or UI/UX implementor.

 ## Past projects